-It is anticipated the gateway determination will require public exhibition for a period of not less than 60 days.
-The extended consultation process is at the request of Council and it intended to allow the community an opportunity to understand the proposal in full and make the necessary submissions.
+The Planning Proposal is to be exhibited in accordance with the gateway determination which requires public exhibition for a period of not less than 42 days.
+The extended consultation process is intended to allow the community an opportunity to understand the proposal in full and make the necessary submissions.